tinymovr/Tinymovr/docs/protocol/reference.rst

 Type: float
 Units: tick / second ** 2

-The trajectory planner max deceleration.
+The max allowed deceleration of the generated trajectory.